Azure/OnBoardVMInsights/Policy/README.md

 - Deploy Log Analytics Agent for Linux VMs - Preview
 - Deploy Dependency Agent for Windows VMs - Preview
 - Deploy Dependency Agent for Linux VMs - Preview
+- VMs not in OS scope of Log Analytics deployment policy - Preview
+- VMs not in OS scope of Dependency Agent deployment policy - Preview

 Initiative Parameter:
 - Log Analytice Workspace (ResourceId if doing assignment from PowerShell/CLI)

+For VM's that are found as not-compliant from the audit policies "VMs not in OS scope..."
+The criteria of the deployment policy only includes VM's that are deployed from well-known Azure VM images.
+Check documentation if the VM OS is supported or not, if it is and it is a well known VM that should be included, give us this feedback.
+If not then you'll need to duplicate the deployment policy, and update to make the image in scope.

 A stand-alone optional policy will also be added:
 - VM is configured for mismatched Log Analytics Workspace - Preview